D0GL0V3R/D0GL0V3R.github.io/_posts/2025-08-14-Positive-Hack-Camp-2025-in-Moscow.md

 ---

-### Day 1 — Exploration in the Customer's External Infrastructure and Social Engineering
+### Day 1 — Exploration in the Customer's External Infrastructure

 Our first day at Positive Hack Camp kicked off with a lesson in **reconnaissance** — basically, the hacker’s version of people-watching, except the “people” are networks, domains, and servers.
 The goal?
 Gather as much intel as possible before making any moves.